oejames/video-web/README.md

 # VideoGrep Web Interface

-A web interface for VideoGrep that allows transcribing videos, searching through transcripts and creating supercuts based on search terms.
+A web interface for VideoGrep that transcribes videos, searches through transcripts, and creates supercuts based on search terms.

 ## Features